Skip to main content

 What the Covenant Companion Does Over These Thirty Days

-- —She makes space for the work.
+• She makes space for the work.
 She does not interrogate every silence.
 She trusts that the man wrestling with God in the next room is doing more for the marriage in that hour than he could do in any conversation she could initiate.

-- —She receives his confessions without weaponizing them later.
+• She receives his confessions without weaponizing them later.
 The day he tells her something true that costs him to say is not a day to add it to the running list.
 It is a day to witness him become the man capable of saying it.

-- —She does not pile on with the Critic.
+• She does not pile on with the Critic.
 He is hearing enough condemnation from the voice in his own head.
 Her voice is not the place that voice gets reinforced.
 Her voice is the place a different voice is offered.

-- —She holds the standard without holding the verdict.
+• She holds the standard without holding the verdict.
 The work he is doing is not a get-out-of-accountability card.
 The wounds he caused are still real.
 But accountability that calls him up is different from condemnation that tears him down.
 Speak the truth.
 Hold the standard.
 Refuse the verdict.

 A Word to the Man

 Your wife is not your audience.
 She is your covenant companion.
 Invite her into this work, not as the judge of it, but as the witness of it.
 Hand her this page.
 Let her read it before Day 1.
 Tell her what you are doing and why.
-Tell her what you need from her — space, witness, the absence of the Critic's voice in her tone.
-Tell her also what you do not need — her to fix you, her to manage you, her to make this easier than it is.
+Tell her what you need from her: space, witness, the absence of the Critic's voice in her tone.
+Tell her also what you do not need: her to fix you, her to manage you, her to make this easier than it is.

 A marriage where the man does this work alone produces a healed man and an unintegrated marriage.
 A marriage where the man does this work in covenant with his wife produces a healed man and a healed marriage.
 The order matters.
 The companion matters.
 Invite her in.

 “You may be willing to fix what you did not break.
 But you cannot.
-He is the strongest fragile thing you will ever hold — and he needs to be held in the hand of the Father.
+He is the strongest fragile thing you will ever hold, and he needs to be held in the hand of the Father.
 Surrender your ideas and expectations of what he could be to what God made him to be.”

 Two Weddings

-Jasmine and I got married in September of 2013.
+Jasmine and I got married on October 5, 2013.

 It was in my pastor's office.
 There were no flowers.
 There was no wedding dress.
 There was no aisle.
 There were her parents, her brother and his wife, and us.
 Nobody from my side of the family was there.